Splitting, Merging, Transferring, or Eliminating a Department

-The change has must be approved by November 1st for inclusion in the following Fall semester catalog.
-The memo should include the following:
+The change has must be approved by College no later than October 1st to be effective the following academic year.
+The memo should address the following, as applicable:

-- List of how/if faculty will be separated into each “new” department; evidence of faculty approvals in all affected departments (including meeting minutes with votes recorded)
+- Resource Implications.
+List of how/if faculty will be separated into each “new” department/RPT Implications.

 After the Approval

-After the department split or merge has been approved, the Curriculum Analyst will update the Academic Catalog and notifies Academic Scheduling, forwarding an instructor relocation list if applicable, and Institutional Research.
+After the department proposal has been approved, the Curriculum Analyst will update the Academic Catalog and notifies Academic Scheduling, forwarding an instructor relocation list if applicable, and Institutional Research.

-Department updates in-house materials (business cards, stationery, websites, etc.) and makes appropriate announcements to students (current and prospective) and other campus units.
+Department and college updates in-house materials, as applicable (business cards, stationery, websites, etc.) and makes appropriate announcements to students (current and prospective) and other campus units.
 Departments may also need to complete a series of task to implement name changes with all other applicable University stakeholders.
 View the Administration & Finance guidelines for more information.